Book on Hindu Religion, Culture and Traditions for Children

 Stories from Panctantra, Ramayana, Mahabharata & Puranas

-Introduction to Bhagavad Gita
+Introduction to Vedanta and Bhagavad Gita

 Celebration of Indian Festivals (Shivaratri, Diwali, Holi, …)

 Devanagari Alphabets and basic Sanskrit

 I saw the benefits of the early exposure to the Vedantic/Gita teachings in my two daughters lives who are now married and have children of their own.
 I felt that a child’s mind is very impressionable.
 Teaching them importance of following basic moral values and the rich Hindu traditions and culture is a worthwhile undertaking.
 Also I love children, have lot of patience with them and also have the right skills.

 - We start the class with simple yoga exercises and meditation and japa.
 This teaches children to relax and to focus their minds. by doing a mental japa of ओम् नमश्शिवाय.
 They are being taught to bring the mind back to japa if it wanders off.

 - The children then chant slokas/mantras which they have learnt.
 New slokas are taught every month.
 I also explain pujavidhanam (how to do puja), purpose of puja and prayers etc.

 - Every month a new topic from Vedanta or Bhagavad Gita is chosen for discussion like (1) Action and Reation (2) Unity in Diversity and (3) Value of Values.
 After the discussions, children write essays and present them to the whole class.

 - Time permitting we also read Stories from Panctantra, Ramayana, Mahabharata and the Puranas.